LLNL/Abmarl/docs/src/gridworld.rst

    #.
 The relative positions of the two agents must fall within the attacking agent's
       `attack range`.
    #.
 The attackable agent must not be masked (e.g. hiding behind a wall).
 The masking
-      is determined the same way as view blocking described above.
+      is determined the same way as :ref:`blocking <gridworld_blocking>` described above.
-   #.
-Any additional criteria for the specific Attack Actor.

-Then, the AttackActor selects agents from that set based on the attacking agent's `attack count`.
+Then, the :ref:`AttackActor <api_gridworld_actor_attack>` selects agents from that set based on the attacking agent's `attack count`.
 When an agent is successfully attacked, its health is depleted by the attacking agent's `attack strength`, which may result in the attacked agent's death.
 AttackActors can be configured to allow multiple attacks against a single agent per attacking agent and per turn via the `stacked attacks` property.
 The following four AttackActors are built into Abmarl:

+.. _gridworld_binary_attack:

 Binary Attack Actor
 ~~~~~~~~~~~~~~~~~~~

-Under the :ref:`BinaryAttackActor <api_gridworld_actor_binary_attack>`,
+With the :ref:`BinaryAttackActor <api_gridworld_actor_binary_attack>`,
-:ref:`AttackingAgents <api_gridworld_agent_attack>` can choose to use some number
+:ref:`AttackingAgents <api_gridworld_agent_attack>` can choose to launch attacks
-of their attacks or not to attack at all.
-For each attack, the Binary Attack Actor
+up to its `attack count` or not to attack at all.
+For each attack, the BinaryAttackActor
 randomly searches the vicinity of the attacking agent for an attackble agent according to
-the basic criteria listed above.
+the :ref:`basic criteria listed above <gridworld_attacking>`.
 Consider the following setup:

 .. code-block:: python